Transport in Milford Sound: Tourism bottleneck

 By virtue of its great natural features, Milford Sound has long since become a major tourist attraction, receiving numbers of visitors unprecedented for such a remote location, over 550,000 per year.
 This was expected to rise to 750,000 by 2012.
-The expected rise in numbers did not happen as a result of the recession and other unknown factors.
-A study has found that of all tourists travelling the South Island of New Zealand in summer, 54% travelled the Milford Road at some point.
+While this expected rise in numbers did not happen immediately, by 2019 before the COVID pandemic, about 1,230,000 visited per annum (including crew in cruise ships).
+A study had found that of all tourists travelling the South Island of New Zealand in summer, 54% travelled the Milford Road at some point.

-Increasing the difficulties for tourism to the Sound is the location within Fiordland National Park, which prevents substantial accommodation from being built - around 90% of all tourists are therefore only on a day trip, and around 80% return in the late afternoon to Te Anau, or Queenstown, a 12-hour round trip.
+Increasing the difficulties for tourism to the sound is the location within Fiordland National Park, which prevents substantial accommodation from being built - around 90% of all tourists are therefore only on a day trip, and around 80% return in the late afternoon to Te Anau, or Queenstown, a 12-hour round trip.
 Due to the long trip from Queenstown, a majority of tourists arrive and depart quickly, leading to a great peaking of demand at the day-cruises terminal where the large tourist boats lie empty for most of the day, becoming extremely active only during the 3–4 hours around and past noon.

 The above difficulties in reaching this extremely popular destination have led to a number of serious proposals on how to better connect the attractions of Milford Sound to the rest of New Zealand, and how to increase tourism without reducing sustainability for this national natural treasure.
 In conjunction with these plans, proposals are also being considered how to upgrade the existing road to Milford Sound.